 Plants in containers will often dry out faster than plants outside, so it’s important that you don’t treat your indoor plants the same as you would your outdoor plants.
 Every plant has preferred growing conditions, and even within the same type of plant, you’ll find that care changes when the plants are brought indoors or grown in containers (e.g., growing tomatoes outdoors vs. growing tomatoes indoors).

 Yes!
 Having pots with drainage holes will help aid against overwatering, but it is possible to provide your houseplants with too much water.
-As mentioned about, you’ll be able to soak your soil and know when the plant has enough water when it starts to seep into the drip tray; however, you don’t want to keep the soil constantly wet.
-You should always let the top inch or two of soil dry out before watering your plant again, otherwise the roots won’t get enough oxygen and the plant could drown.
+As mentioned above, you’ll be able to soak your soil and know when the plant has enough water when it starts to seep into the drip tray; however, you don’t want to keep the soil constantly wet.
+You should always let the top inch or two of soil dry out before watering your plant again, otherwise, the roots won’t get enough oxygen and the plant could drown.

 Luckily, there will be indicators of overwatering before your plant is beyond repair.
 One of the biggest signs is wilting, which often throws people off because plants will start to droop when they aren’t being watered enough, too.
 So, this is where you check the soil.
 If it’s moist, you’re giving it too much water and need to let the plant dry out a bit.
 If the overwatering is particularly bad, you may even start to smell some kind of fungi or bacteria growing in the soil due to the moisture.

-To combat any overwatering, you can either try to wait and see if the soil dries out on its own, or take the plant out of the pot, allow the roots to dry out a bit, and repot it in a drier soil.
+To combat any overwatering, you can either try to wait and see if the soil dries out on its own, or take the plant out of the pot, allow the roots to dry out a bit, and repot it in drier soil.
 If you pick that option, you’ll want to wait a few days before watering again.
 Be sure to cut off any mushy or dying parts of your plant when you repot it so that any nutrients from the soil will be put toward the healthier leaves and stems.

 Above all, it may take some trial and error.
 Every plant has different water requirements, and even then, it doesn’t always mean that they’re hard and fast rules.
 The trick here is getting to know each individual plant, what it likes, what it needs, and where it’s happiest in your home.